williamouyang/okta.github.io/_source/_docs/api/resources/authn.md

 }
 ~~~

-> The `factorType` and `recoveryType` properties will vary depending on recovery transaction
+The `factorType` and `recoveryType` properties vary depending on the recovery transaction.

 ### Verify Recovery Token